2 days RAF/ISOM-E

-- To learn how to optimize the operation of this unit, particularly the reaction and recycle sections.
+- This course provides a thorough understanding of various isomerization processes and how to optimize the operation of this unit, particularly the reaction and recycle sections.

-- To assess the influence of operating parameters on a unit performance through an analysis of the catalyst's activity.
+- assess the influence of operating parameters on a unit performance through an analysis of the catalyst's activity,

-- To acquire the best practices for unit start-up, normal operation and shutdown.
+- acquire the best practices for unit start-up, normal operation and shutdown.

 Ways and means

 - Applications, teamwork, case studies and interactive workshops based on typical real situations.

 Der Vortrag über dieses Thema kann auch auf Deutsch gehalten werden.